President's Approval Rating Stays At High Levels

-The Post/ABC poll of 1,004 adults was conducted March 6-9, and has a margin of error of +/- 4 percentage points.
+The poll of 1,012 adult Americans was conducted Feb.
+5-6, 1997, and has a margin of sampling error of +/- 3 percentage points for the entire sample.

 Copyright © 1997 AllPolitics All Rights Reserved.